petepm/petepm.github.io/_posts/2025-08-28-self-type-product.md

 It will likely end up as track 7 on [_Greyleaf_](/music/greyleaf/index.md), and will also probably have real drums for the full album version.

-The song is about how social media is bad, and if I were smart,
+The song, whose genre I would describe as "tech grunge," is about how social media is bad, and if I were smart,
 I'd quit
 [like Carl King](https://carlkingdom.com/carl-king-is-no-longer-on-social-media).